-Wired smoke alarms are integrated into a building's electrical system, which means they will go off for different reasons than smoke detectors, which depend solely on battery power.
+Wired smoke alarms are integrated into a building's electrical system, which means they will go off for different reasons than battery-operated smoke alarms do.
 Problems with the house's electrical system can be one cause a hardwired smoke detector false alarm.
 Smoke alarms can be connected together, adding greater protection to the occupants of the building, but introducing the potential for errors that can cause the alarm to sound.

-Many wired smoke alarms will chirp in short bursts periodically at certain times.
-A low battery will trigger regular chirping until the batteries are replaced.
-Even though the alarm is hardwired, it also uses a battery backup to avoid the alarm not working properly in a situation where the building's electricity is cut off.
-If the batteries are not low, but the device is chirping, they may be loose inside the compartment or not installed in the right orientation.
-Dirt inside the smoke alarm, or on the alarm's grill, will also set off a chirping.
+Many wired smoke alarms will chirp or beep in short bursts periodically and a low battery will trigger regular chirping until the batteries are replaced.
+Even though the alarm is hardwired, it also uses a battery backup to avoid the alarm not working properly when the building's electricity is cut off.
+If the batteries are not low, but the device is chirping, they may be loose inside the compartment or not installed in the right way.
+Dirt inside the smoke alarm, or on the alarm's grill, may also set off chirping.

-A change in the electrical current to the wired smoke alarm will cause problems with the smoke alarm going off when there is not smoke in the air.
-When the electricity in the home is cut off during a storm or other event, or if the electrical current spikes, the smoke alarm can go off, causing a false alarm.
+A change in the electrical current to the wired smoke alarm will cause the smoke alarm sound to go off when there is not smoke in the air.
+When the electricity in the home is cut off during a storm or other event or if the electrical current spikes, the smoke alarm can go off, causing a false alarm.
 A loose wire in the smoke detector can also cause it to go off as the electrical current is cut off and then restored to the alarm.

 Smoke alarms should not be installed in areas where false alarms are likely, such as near a cooking surface, since smoke likely will be created without a fire.
 Smoke alarms should also not be wired into the garage or an unfinished area of the house since dust and other debris present in the air will trigger the alarm.
-Fire alarms also need to be located away from high-humidity areas like bathrooms and laundry rooms.
+Fire alarms need to be located away from high-humidity areas like bathrooms and laundry rooms.
 The combination of humidity and smoke alarms can cause false alarms.